AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/enabling-single-sign-on-aem.md

 ### Configuring SPNEGO client browser settings {#configuring-spnego-client-browser-settings}

 For SPNEGO-based authentication to work, the client computer must be part of the domain the user account is created in.
 You must also configure the client browser to allow SPNEGO-based authentication.
-As well, the site that requires SPNEGO- based authentication must be a trusted site.
+As well, the site that requires SPNEGO-based authentication must be a trusted site.

 If the server is accessed by using the computer name, such as https://lcserver:8080, no settings are required for Internet Explorer.
 If you enter a URL that does not contain any dots ("."), Internet Explorer treats the site as a local intranet site.
 If you are using a fully qualified name for the site, the site must be added as a trusted site.